psychemedia/sin-eater-resources/src/_initial_observations.md

 ## Following the Meeting

-In the aftermath of the meeting, it seems that one of the questioners at least was not satisifed with the evidence provided by Mr. Moggridge and turned to a social media site of the time, the recently launched *Notes and Queries*, for assistance.
+In the aftermath of the meeting, it seems that one of the questioners at least was not satisfied with the evidence provided by Mr. Moggridge and turned to a social media site of the time, the recently launched *Notes and Queries*, for assistance.

 ```{admonition} William Thoms and *Notes & Queries*
 :class: dropdown